Ascension Providence Hospital School of Radiologic Technology

 CT, Interventional Radiology (IR), Mammography & MRI Training

 Ascension Providence Hospital also has CT, IR & MRI training available to Registered Radiographers.
 We offer a 6 month CT program, a 7 month MRI program, and a 6-9 month IR training program.
 Applicants must be a Registered Radiographer to apply.
-Please refer to our CT pamphlet or MRI pamphlet for further information.
+Please refer to our CT pamphlet, IR pamphlet, Mammography pamphlet, or MR pamphlet for further information.
 You may apply for the programs here.
-Contact Mary Kleven for pamphlet on IR training.

 Qualified applicants are considered for admission to the Ascension Providence Hospital School of Radiologic Technology without regard to race, color, religion, sex, height, weight, national origin, age, sexual preference, arrest record, marital or veteran status, or the presence of a non-job related medical condition or disability.
 It is the applicant's responsibility to notify us of any reasonable accommodation necessary to perform the essential duties of the position for which the applicant has applied.